travispcook/symphony/README.md

     ./runme start
     ./runme browse
-    ./runme ssh
+    ./runme shell

-This will start the container, open a browser loading the container's IP address, and open an SSH shell into that IP address.
+This will start the container, open a browser loading the container's IP address, and open an shell in the container user Siphon.
 Hack away in this directory on the host machine, and the UWSGI in the container is set to auto- reload any changes.
 You can also access this directory inside the container at `/opt/symphony`.
 Go there if you need to run any management commands.